Hire freelance 3D rendering services & 3D designers for your company

 Scanline rendering

-Scanline rendering is an advanced rendering technique that renders surfaces on a row-by-row basis rather than with polygons or pixels.
-In scanline rendering, shapes are sorted by their top y coordinate, then each row of the image is computed using the intersection of a scanline with the objects.
+Scanline rendering is an advanced technique that renders surfaces on a row-by-row basis rather than with polygons or pixels.
+In scanline rendering, shapes are sorted by their top y coordinate, and then each image row is computed using the intersection of a scanline with the objects.

 Scanline rendering scans every pixel, passing a ray through each one.
-If the ray crosses a surface, the color of the pixel is calculated.
-If the ray doesn’t cross a surface, then the pixel is calculated as background.
+If the ray crosses a surface, the pixel's color is calculated.
+If it doesn’t, the pixel is calculated as background.

-Scanline rendering speeds up processing, since the edges that intersect the current scan line are the only ones held in active memory.
-Scanline rendering can also integrate with Z-buffering to rasterize one scanline at a time.
-This can maintain active polygon spans from one scanline to the next.
+Scanline rendering speeds up processing since the edges that intersect the current scan line are the only ones held in active memory.
+It can also integrate with Z-buffering to rasterize one scanline at a time, maintaining active polygon spans from one scanline to the next.
 Scanline rendering was used for software rendering of environments in the first Quake engine (moving objects were Z-buffered over the top).
 The Nintendo DS also renders 3D scenes with this method.

-Our CAD designers can integrate scanline rendering with other graphics techniques like the Phong reflection model (see Shading Methods) or Z-buffering.
+Our CAD designers can integrate scanline rendering with graphics techniques, such as the Phong reflection model (see Shading Methods) or Z-buffering.
 Read more about scanline rendering!

 Wireframe rendering

-Wireframe rendering is the most abstract and least realistic of the 3D rendering methods, but it’s useful for visualizing the underlying structure of an object; for example, wireframes allow easy rotation and display of objects.
+Wireframe rendering is the most abstract and least realistic of the 3D rendering methods, but it helps visualize the underlying structure of an object; for example, wireframes allow easy rotation and display of objects.
 3D wireframe rendering can rapidly construct and manipulate surfaces and solids.
 Rendering wireframes is essential for allowing your viewer to see the topography of your models.
-It has all kind of applications from portfolio samples to pre-design walkthroughs or for website and product design.
+It has various applications, from portfolio samples to pre-design walkthroughs or for website and product design.

 Cad Crowd can help you find the perfect CAD designer for your wireframe rendering project.
 Read more about wireframe rendering